-He was born on June 14, 1952, in Tracadie, NB.
+He was born on June 14, 1952, in Tracadie.

 After completing his schooling in Tracadie, Mr. Losier obtained a Bachelor of Arts in 1973 and a Bachelor of Social Sciences (Economy) in 1974 from the University of Moncton.
 He continued his studies at the University of Western Ontario, where he received a Master's of Arts (Economy).
 In May 2003, Mr. Losier was awarded an Honorary Doctorate Degree in Business Administration from the Université de Moncton.
-Mr. Losier also received two Paul Harris Awards from the Rotary Club for his community services.
+He also received, twice, the Paul Harris Awards from the Rotary Club for his community services as well as the renowned "Prix Montfort", award which recognizes the efforts and achievements of individuals who contribute to the development of Canadian society and the enhancement of French culture in Canada and abroad.